Auxerre tourism & sightseeing

 The Central Old Town

-But Auxerre is much more than just crypts and churches - the town itself has a great deal to offer as you explore and much of the old historic centre of the town is now a region of protected development.
+Although they dominate the skyline, Auxerre is much more than just crypts and churches - the town itself has a great deal to offer as you explore and much of the old historic centre of the town is now a region of protected development.

 There are attractive squares where you can take a rest in a cafe, joined by narrow medieval streets and a myriad of attractive ancient houses, often with half-timbered facades.
-The part of Auxerre around the town hall and the clock tower are the most interesting.
+The parts of Auxerre around the town hall and the clock tower are the most interesting.

 The highlight is the old town gateway in the heart of Auxerre Old Town, a 15th century clocktower where the ochre and gold coloured sundial and moondial can be seen.
 The tower is in the heart of the pedestrianised centre of Auxerre.